ETS-vis-interactive/SlicerPRISMRendering/README.md

 ## Introduction and Acknowledgements
 **Title**: SlicerPRISMRendering

+**Author(s)/Contributor(s)**:
-**Author(s)/Contributor(s)**: Tiphaine RICHARD, Student Intern at École de technologie supérieure (ÉTS), Montréal, Simon Drouin, Professor at ÉTS, Camille Hascoët, Student Intern at École de technologie supérieure (ÉTS).
+* Tiphaine RICHARD, Student Intern at École de technologie supérieure (ÉTS)
+* Simon Drouin, Professor at ÉTS
+* Camille Hascoët, Student Intern at École de technologie supérieure (ÉTS)

 **License**: BSD

-**Contact**: Tiphaine RICHARD, tiphainejh@gmail.com
+**Contact**: Simon Drouin, simon.drouin@etsmtl.ca

 ## Module Description

-This module is an implementation of the PRISM customizable volume rendering framework in 3D Slicer.
-Its purpose is to help easily creating and applying various rendering techniques to a volume.
+The goal of the PRISM Rendering module is to provide a set of examples of advanced volume rendering techniques not implemented in the standard volume rendering module.
+It also facilitates the implementation of new volume rendering techniques by allowing users to build their own effects.

+The PRISM Rendering module uses the functionality of the existing VolumeRendering module.
+It enables the implementation of various volume rendering effects by replacing part of the standard VTK volume rendering OpenGL shader.

-Slicer version 4.11.0 is needed to use this module.
+Slicer version > 4.11.0 is needed to use this module.

 The whole documentation of the module can be found [here](https://githubcomets-vis-interactiveslicerprismrendering.readthedocs.io/en/latest/).

+## History

+The PRISM Rendering module is an implementation for 3D Slicer of the original PRISM module developped for the Ibis Neuronav platform and described in [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0193636).
+Some of the functionality described in the original PRISM paper are not implemented in the Slicer version.
+The original PRISM from Ibis Neuronav is no longer maintained.
+New rendering techniques will be made available in the Slicer implementation.

 ## Similar Modules